 Other tasks completed by the ResCom during the initial phase include: maintaining the Bank's commercial banking operations in Iceland, protecting depositors both domestically and overseas in accordance with the Disbursement Act, and ensuring cash flow in all currencies both domestically and to/from foreign jurisdictions.
-Further information on initial tasks of the ResCom can be found in Appendix A5.
+Further information on initial tasks of the ResCom can be found in Appendix A5 Initial tasks of the ResCom.